snac-cooperative/technical-docs/Requirements/DBUser API.md

 - avatar large
 - password, stored encrypted

-Each user has one or more roles, as many as necessary.

-When logged in, a user as a "session", and the session has some associated data.
+When logged in, a user has at least one "session", and the session has some associated data.
 We anticipate that there could be multiple simultaneous sessions per user, and each session needs its own unique data.

 Current session data includes: